 The successful candidate will develop and teach an interdisciplinary foundational second-year course in Indigenous Science that can encompass both Indigenous ways of knowing and western science, akin to frameworks such as the Haudenosaunee Two Row Wampum or Mi'kmaw Two Eyed Seeing.
 It is expected that the course would focus on land-based learning and make use of the Queen's University Biological Station (QUBS), a facility that encompasses 34km2 of lands and waters just north of Kingston (https://tinyurl.com/2p9yb73d).
-QUBS has engaged in extensive Indigenization of its facilities, including a planned centre for Indigenous knowledge at its Elbow Lake Environmental Education Centre.
+QUBS has engaged in extensive Indigenization of its facilities, including a centre for Indigenous knowledge at its Elbow Lake Environmental Education Centre.
 Ideally, QUBS properties and/or facilities would be incorporated into part of the candidate's research program as well.

-The candidate will also make teaching contributions to upper-year undergraduate and graduate courses on related themes and will work collaboratively with the newly established program in Indigenous Studies to ensure complementarity with its aims.
-Indigenous Studies at Queen's (INDG) is hosted by the Department of Languages, Literatures, and Cultures and is anchored in language, cultural, and land-based education.
-The program launched as a Minor in 2013 and added a Major and Joint-Honours in 2022 and it features a dynamic and growing list of courses from diverse units across the Faculty of Arts & Science.
-INDG currently has two Indigenous tenure-track faculty members and is overseen by the Indigenous Studies Program Steering Committee, comprising faculty, staff, students, and community members.
-The QNS will join a core of people committed to centering Indigenous knowledges and perspectives as INDG continues to grow and flourish.
-More information is available at https://www.queensu.ca/llcu/academics/academic-plans/indigenous-studies.
+The candidate will also make teaching contributions to upper-year undergraduate and graduate courses on related themes and will work collaboratively with the recently established program in Indigenous Knowledges and Perspectives.
+IK&P at Queen's is hosted by the Department of Languages, Literatures, and Cultures and is anchored in language, cultural, and land-based education.
+The program launched as a Minor in 2013 and added a Major in 2022 and it features a dynamic and growing list of courses from diverse units across the Faculty of Arts & Science and the university at large.
+IK&P currently has four Indigenous tenured/tenure-track faculty members and four additional Indigenous Queen's National Scholars from other academic units who support the program through teaching and service.
+The successful applicant will join a core of people committed to centering Indigenous knowledges and perspectives as INDG continues to grow and flourish.
+More information is available at Indigenous Knowledges and Perspectives